About Our One-Year Master's Program

 Synthesize everything you’ve learned to solve a real-world research problem.

-Specific Topics: Data cleaning, analysis, written and oral presentation of results for a real-world research project.
+Example topics: Data cleaning, analysis, written and oral presentation of results for a real-world research project.
+See examples of previous practicum topics here.